UNICORE-EU/uftp-docs/source/admin-docs/authserver/authserver-manual.rst

 The ``authservice.servers`` property is a list of server names.
 These should be meaningful, since users will need to use them, too.
 The other properties are used to configure the UFTPD command address and the UFTPD listen address.
-Please refer to the `UFTPD manual
+Please refer to the :ref:`UFTPD manual
-<../uftpd/manual.html#config-parameters>`__ for more information about these ports.
+<config-parameters>` for more information about these ports.

  :description: human-readable description of the UFTPD server